Understanding the Importance of the Cryptographic Nonce in Security

 By including a nonce in each data transmission, the receiver can check whether the received data has been sent before.
 If the nonce is not unique, the receiver can reject the data, preventing the replay attack.

-Nonce and encryption
+Nonce and cryptographic hash function in encryption

 Nonces are also used in many encryption algorithms to ensure the uniqueness of each encrypted message.
 By combining the nonce with the key, each message is encrypted in a unique way, even if the same key is used.
 This prevents an attacker who has obtained the key from decrypting any message encrypted with that key.